-Prescott Financial is also accepting auto loan applications from people with less-than-perfect credit.
+Best Auto Lenders is also accepting auto loan applications from people with less-than-perfect credit.
 But we want you to improve your credit through our financing programs.
 This is why it is our pleasure to create a flexible payment plan that suits your financial situation.

 How to Improve Your Credit with a High-Risk Loan

 Even though high-risk loans come with high interest rates and strict terms, a lot of borrowers are able to use these to rebuild their credit.
 Let us give you a couple of ideas on how to improve your financial portfolio.

 1) Find a lender that offers agreeable terms and conditions then comply with them 100% throughout the loan.
 Make your payments on or before the due date to make sure your payments are always on time.